-BBFAW is an independent programme developed and supported by Compassion in World Farming, World Animal Protection and Coller Capital Limited.
-Compassion’s contribution to BBFAW is also kindly financially supported by the Esmée Fairbairn Foundation.
+BBFAW is an independent programme developed and supported by Compassion in World Farming and World Animal Protection.

 It is the first structured benchmark of the world’s leading food companies (retailers, food producers, and bars and restaurants) and provides an objective account of the state of farm animal welfare as a business issue.
 It is designed to improve corporate reporting on farm animal welfare management policies, practices, processes and performance.